by Sarah Makhluf

 A leather jacket with a hood.
 While it's not unheard of, it's not something you see every day.
 However, seeing the words leather jacket and reversible in the same sentence was a new one, for me at least.
 This jacket by Coach is equipped with a drawstring hood, kangaroo pockets, and it's completely reversible.
 The leather side reverses to a camouflage print.
 While both sides are not made of leather, Coach gets some points here for uniqueness.

 Thanks so much for reading.
 We would love to hear your thoughts and comments about leather jackets.
 What was your favorite one on the list?
-Are you planning to buy a new one for the 19/20 fall and winter season?
+Are you planning to buy a new one for the 2021 season?
 If so, let us know.
 For me, this one was a blast to write.
 As someone with a self-proclaimed but very real passion for fashion, learning about new trends and remembering old classics is always a pleasure.
 I hope you learned a thing or two from this read.
 If you did enjoy it, please pass it along to friends, family, and fashion lovers.

 Comments will be approved before showing up.